Generating a (Static) Blog from Notion

 In this case, we use Next.js and connect to the Notion API to retrieve the information about each page at build time:

 This is done for each slug (in an un-optimized and redundant way, but acceptable because this runs at build time).

 This request will run for every “page” that we have in the Notion database.
 The list of pages is fetched from getStaticPaths.

 3/ Export Static HTML

 While hosting a server-side web application can make sense depending on your use case, static websites are very compelling options for blogs.
 Even if there are more and more options to speed up your server-side rendering, nothing can be faster than a pre-rendered static export.

 - No server computation

 - No call to Notion API at runtime

-Also, static exports can be cached on a global, distributed CDN (or any of your preferred hosting solutions) and are generally cheaper to host.
+Also, static exports can be cached and distributed through a global CDN (or any of your preferred hosting solutions) and are generally cheaper (if not free) to host.

-For each type of block that we want to support, we can map some simple TSX equivalent for our HTML render.
+For each type of block we want to support, we can map some simple TSX equivalent for our HTML render.

 3/ Support Images